 Function to create a CallbackResample.

-Predefined callbacks are stored in the dictionary mlr_callbacks and can be retrieved with clbk()
+Predefined callbacks are stored in the dictionary mlr_callbacks and can be retrieved with clbk().

 Evaluation callbacks are called at different stages of the resampling process.